 Brolene Eye Ointment

-Signs include sore, red or inflamed eyes, stickiness or a crust on the eyelids
+Signs of minor eye infections include sore, red or inflamed eyes, stickiness or a crust on the eyelids.

 Active substance: Dibrompropamidine isetionate 0.15%w/w